 The Office of the Police and Crime Commissioner (OPCC) works with local agencies to break the cycle of reoffending.

-As part of her role as the Association of Police and Crime Commissioners (APCC) Deputy Lead on Criminal Justice Efficiency and Effectiveness, Police and Crime Commissioner (PCC) Sue Mountstevens is committed to bringing together local partners to prevent and reduce reoffending.
+The Police and Crime Commissioner (PCC) Mark Shelford is committed to bringing together local partners to prevent and reduce reoffending.

 There are two main streams of work: